 Phishing.
 Phishing happens when hackers fabricate messages to steal sensitive information.
 For example, an employee may receive a fake email asking for login credentials to an important business account.

-DDoS attack.
-A DDoS attack occurs when hackers flood company servers with thousands of bots to overwhelm them and shut them down.
+Distributed Denial of Service (DDoS) attacks.
+DDoS attacks occur when hackers flood company servers with thousands of bots to overwhelm them and shut them down.

 Cyber threats may differ in their form, but they all inflict damage.
-Getting hacked can lead to seized data (in the case of ransomware), breached data, and a halt in business operations.
-At best, cyber attacks will result in minimal monetary losses.
+Getting hacked can lead to seized (in the case of ransomware) or breached data and a halt in business operations.
+At best, cyberattacks will result in minimal monetary losses.
 At worst, your business will be forced to shut down.
 That’s why IT cyber security should be a priority.

 Types of IT security

-A company’s digital infrastructure comprises many different parts, which calls for several types of IT security:
+A company’s digital infrastructure comprises many different parts—human, hardware, and software alike.
+All these components call for different types of IT security.

 Internet security

-The beauty of the internet is that it’s accessible to everyone.
-This also means it’s accessible to hackers.
-They can plant malicious links, target victims through unencrypted websites, or perform DDoS attacks.
-The result can be stolen credentials, leaked data, or a crashing website.
-To improve your business’s internet security, use:
+The beauty and the horror of the internet is that it’s accessible to everyone—hackers included.
+They can plant malicious links, target victims through unencrypted websites, and perform DDoS attacks, resulting in stolen credentials, leaked data, or a crashing website.
+To improve their internet security, businesses should use the following:

 Encryption.
-With encryption tools, confidential data is scrambled with a special encryption key, making it inaccessible to outsiders.
-Using a VPN is one of the easiest ways to encrypt all of your internet traffic.
+Encryption tools scramble confidential data using a special encryption key, making it inaccessible to outsiders.
+Using a virtual private network (VPN) is one of the easiest ways to encrypt all of your organization’s internet traffic.

 Endpoint security

-Endpoints are all of the devices connected to the same network.
-In a company, the endpoints are all laptops and cell phones of employees.
+Endpoints include all devices connected to the same network.
+In a company, the endpoints are all employee computers, tablets, and phones.
 Hackers can target separate endpoints to gain access to the whole network.
-So a business’s network security is fully dependent on how secure the endpoints are.
-IT security services like antivirus software and a firewall can help secure them.
+This means that business network security is fully dependent on how secure the endpoints are.
+IT security services like antivirus software and a firewall are part of solutions to protecting the endpoints.

 Cloud security